antronerds/r2-tutorials/docs/Introduction.md

 your own user group and share information with specific other users for collaborative work.
 It is further elaborated how to add your own data and how to export data from R2 for use in other tools.

+If you don't feel like reading the tutorials, then have a look at our YouTube channel, where team members of the R2 platform demonstrate many functionalities in short videos.

 We hope that these tutorials will be helpful.
 If you have any comments